Report an accessibility problem

 Business, Food, Food Distribution, Global

-The certificate program in food industry management and marketing allows business and nonbusiness students to acquire specialized business skills, providing them with a competitive advantage for employment with firms and agencies that operate within the global food industry.
+The certificate program in food industry management and marketing enables business and nonbusiness students to acquire specialized business skills.
+Students gain a competitive advantage for employment with firms and agencies that operate within the global food industry.

 The certificate program explores the roles that consumer food choices and purchases play in the allocation of resources throughout the food chain, from farm to retail.